antea/IFC.JAVA/README.md

 ##Contributing

-To fix broken Entities and Defined Types:
+To fix broken Entities, Defined Types and Enums:
 + extend `Entity` or implement `DefinedType`, depending on what the class represents;
-+ if you're fixing an Entity make sure that the type of the attributes is the one defined in the IFC specification and annotate them with `@Attribute`; keep in mind that derived attributes are not supposed to be serialized and so generally there's no need to have them in the Java class, however sometimes they might be useful in `equals()` and `hashCode()` (for example, in `IfcAxis2Placement3D` derived attribute `P` is used in `equals()` and `hashCode()` to correctly compare instances of the class that have different `Axis` and `RefDirection` but actually represent the same three axes);
++ if you're fixing an Entity make sure that the type of the attributes is the one defined in the IFC specification and annotate them with `@Attribute`; keep in mind that derived attributes are not supposed to be serialized and generally there's no need to have them in the Java class, however sometimes they might be useful in `equals()` and `hashCode()` (for example, in `IfcAxis2Placement3D` derived attribute `P` is used in `equals()` and `hashCode()` to correctly compare instances of the class that have different `Axis` and `RefDirection` but actually represent the same three axes);
 + if any of the attributes are Select Types, make sure that the corresponding interface in `buildingsmart.ifc` is implemented by all the types or entities listed in the Select Type's specification;
-+ if you're fixing an Entity which has any inverse relationships, check if the referenced Entity would always be serialized even if the current class did not contain a reference to it (for example, let's say we have only one `IfcPerson` and only one `IfcPersonAndOrganization` referenced in our entire `IfcProject`.
++ if you're fixing an Entity which has any inverse relationships, you might want to check if the referenced Entity would always be serialized even if the current class did not contain a reference to it (for example, let's say that in most use cases we have only one `IfcPerson` and only one `IfcPersonAndOrganization` referenced in our entire `IfcProject`.
 Entity `IfcPerson` has an inverse relationship that references each `IfcPersonAndOrganization` the person is in.
 However, there's no need to have that inverse relationship in the `IfcPerson` Java class, since `IfcProject` contains reference `owningUser` to the `IfcPersonAndOrganization`).
-If that's the case, you can avoid annotating the related field with `@InverseRelationship`.
+If that's the case, you can avoid creating and annotating the related field with `@InverseRelationship`, but doing it wouldn't cause issues.
 Otherwise, you should add the annotation, and make sure that the value of the field is updated when the referenced Entity gets a reference to the current Entity (for example, when an `IfcRelDecomposes` is created, the inverse relationships of `relatingObject` and `relatedObjects` are updated);
 + add a constructor that checks for null values when attributes are not optional, you should use Lombok's `@NonNull`;
 + in the constructor, add checks for all the constraints in the EXPRESS